MoneyMG/PathCast/README.md

 ## What is PathCast?

-**PathCast** is an educational and exploratory data analysis tool designed to support the development of machine learning frameworks—specifically for diffusion process classification and parameter estimation.
+**PathCast** is an educational and exploratory data analysis tool designed to support the development of machine learning frameworks - specifically for diffusion process classification and parameter estimation.
+PathCast is best used in your browser!

 ### PathCast has three main goals: